-10. Details of income from, or distributions to, foreign entities such as foreign affiliates and trusts.
-11. Details regarding residence in a prescribed area that qualifies for the northern residents deduction.
-2. Internet business activities - If you have business, professional, farming or fishing income, please indicate nether you have Internet business activities.
-According to CRA, Internet business activities include any activity nere you earn income from your webpages, websites or apps.
-Information-only webpages and websites like rectories or ads will not generally trigger this information requirement.
-If you have Internet business activities, please provide: • the number and address of webpages or websites that your business generates income from.
-If you have more than 5, provide the 5 that generate the most income, and the percentage of income generated from the Internet (if you do not know the exact percentage, provide an estimate).
-13. If any of the following changed in the year, please provide the relevant details: • province/territory of residence, address, name or SIN, personal relationship status (single, married, common-law, separated, divorced or widowed; please include date of change), and dependants/children (please provide their income, birth date and SIN).
-14. Details of any 2023 income tax instalments or tax payments made in the year.
-15. 2022 notice of assessment/reassessment and any other correspondence from CRA, including correspondence received after filing this personal tax return.
-16. Copy of any foreign tax returns filed and any associated tax assessments.
-17. If we are not preparing your spouse or common-law partner's personal tax return , please provide their return for review and tax planning. В. Questions to Answer Ple ase provide the relevant details if you answer yes to any of the questions below.
+- 10. Details of income from, or distributions to, foreign entities such as foreign affiliates and trusts. - 11.
+Details regarding residence in a prescribed area that qualifies for the northern residents deduction. - □ 12.
+Internet business activities If you have business, professional, farming or fishing income, please indicate whether you have Internet business activities.
+According to CRA, Internet business activities include any activity where you earn income from your webpages, websites or apps.
+Information-only webpages and websites like directories or ads will not generally trigger this information requirement.

+If you have Internet business activities, please provide:

+- the number and address of webpages or websites from which your business generates income.
+If you have more than 5, provide the 5 that generate the most income, and - the percentage of income generated from the Internet (if you do not know the exact percentage, provide an estimate). - 13.
+If any of the following changed in the year, please provide the relevant details: - province/territory of residence, - address, name or SIN, - personal relationship status (single, married, common-law, separated, divorced or widowed; please include date of change), and - dependants/children (please provide their income, birth date and SIN). - 14.
+Details of any income tax instalments or tax payments made in the year. - □ 15.
+2023 notice of assessment/reassessment and any other correspondence from CRA, including correspondence received after filing this personal tax return. - 16.
+Copy of any foreign tax returns filed and any associated tax assessments. - 17.
+If we are not preparing your spouse or common-law partner's personal tax return, please provide their return for review and tax planning.